Bartender CV template (text format)

 3 Tips for Writing a Bartender CV

 If you’re outgoing, energetic, and love experimenting with different ingredients, bartending might be the perfect job for you.
-But to persuade employers that you have what it takes to thrive in the stressful environment of a bar or restaurant, you’ll need a convincing CV.
+But to persuade employers that you have what it takes to thrive in the stressful environment of a bar or restaurant, you’ll need to write a convincing CV.

 Keep reading to learn how to write a well-crafted CV that highlights your talents as a bartender.